 Marsh Junior High School is located in the southeast section of Chico.
-It serves students who reside in areas that serve Little Chico Creek, Parkview, Sierra View, and Chapman elementary schools.
-Marsh Junior enrolled students in grades 7 and 8 during the 2010-11 school year.
+It serves students who reside in areas that serve Chapman, Little Chico Creek, Parkview, and Sierra View elementary schools.
 The curriculum is diverse in meeting the needs of all students, from those with identified learning disabilities to the gifted and talented.
-Junior high students in grades 7 were placed in "colleges" at our school during the 2010-11 school year.